jeeliz/jeelizWeboji/README.md

 ### With a bundler
 If you use this library with a bundler (typically *Webpack* or *Parcel*), first you should use the [module version](#using-module).

-Then, with the standard library, we load the neural network model (specified by `NNCpath` provided as initialization parameter) using AJAX for the following reasons:
+Then, with the standard library, we load the neural network model (specified by `NNCPath` provided as initialization parameter) using AJAX for the following reasons:
 * If the user does not accept to share its camera, or if WebGL is not enabled, we don't have to load the neural network model,
 * We suppose that the library is deployed using a static HTTPS server.